axnion/lnu-school-projects/README.md

 We added a new volume to the docker compose config `./letsencrypt:/var/www`.
 This is used when creating the certificates since we will be using the webroot plugin in letsencrypt.
 We need to create this folder `mkdir ~/app/letsencrypt`, but we also need to create the contents.
 First we need a folder with the domain, so in my case I create a folder called `domain.com` like this `mkdir ~/app/letsencrypt/domain.com`.
 And last, in the domain folder create a new folder called `.well-known`, so `mkdir ~/app/letsencrypt/domain.com/.well-known`.

 Now we need to change the nginx.conf file.
 We start by changing the location of the certificates.
+These are already configured for self signed certificates and should already exists in the first server in nginx.conf.
 Remember to change domain.com to your domain.

 ```
 ssl_certificate /etc/letsencrypt/live/domain.com/fullchain.pem;
 ssl_certificate_key /etc/letsencrypt/live/domain.com/privkey.pem;
 ```

-We also need to add the `/.well-known` location so letsencrypt can find it.
+We also need to add the `/.well-known` location to `nginx.conf` so letsencrypt can find it.
 ```
 location /.well-known {
     alias /var/www/axnion.tech/.well-known;